I Dream of Jesus: Plot

 The family is having lunch at a 1950s-themed restaurant where the waiters dress up as celebrities from the 1950s, including James Dean, Marilyn Monroe, and Elvis Presley.
 Peter hears his favorite song, the Trashmen's "Surfin' Bird", on the jukebox.
 He obtains the record from the restaurant when an employee realizes that the song actually came out in the 1960s and therefore clashes with the 1950s themed diner.
 Peter repeats the song over and over on the way home and every day after that, annoying the family.
 The final straw of the family's hatred of "Surfin' Bird" is when Peter foolishly spends over $6,000 of their savings on a two-minute clip of himself on TV saying, "I dream of an America where everybody knows that the bird is the word" and singing the song again.

 Stewie and Brian steal the record while Peter is asleep and destroy it.
 In a fit of rage, Peter accuses the others, saying they had a motive because he changed his will and left everything to the record.
-He then furiously goes to the town's sole record store the next morning to buy another copy, only to be told that a baby and a dog had bought and destroyed all the copies.
+He then furiously goes to the town's sole record store the next morning to buy another copy, only to be told that "a baby and a dog" (referring to Stewie and Brian, respectively) had bought and destroyed all the copies.
 Peter is frustrated but gets distracted when he recognizes the record sales clerk as Jesus Christ.

 Jesus reveals he visits Earth every 100 years, and since his father has become highly irritable after giving up smoking, he needs some time away.
 He and Peter became friends, and Peter invites him to dinner along with his family.
 The usually skeptical Brian asks for proof that Jesus is who he claims to be, so he turns everyone's dinner into hot-fudge sundaes and fulfills Peter's request to enlarge Lois' breasts.
 Peter convinces him to make his second coming public.
 Jesus walks on water to retrieve a dollar bill that blew out of Peter's hand.
 Consequently, he becomes famous and makes celebrity appearances on The Tonight Show with Jay Leno and the MTV Movie Awards, and his growing popularity leads him to neglect his friendship with Peter.

 The next day, Peter watches the news, where Tom Tucker reports that a disoriented Jesus has been arrested after being found in Mary-Kate Olsen's apartment that morning.
 After Peter bails him out of jail, Jesus decides that he is not yet mature enough to stay on Earth and bids farewell to the family.
 Before he leaves, Jesus gives Peter a gift, another record of "Surfin' Bird", and Peter once again annoys his family with the song.